rrg92/powershai/docs/en-US/cmdlets/Send-PowershaiChat.md

 ### -ChatParamsOverride
 Override chat parameters!
-Specify each option in hashtables!
+Specify each option in hash tables!

 ```yml
 Parameter Set: (All)